vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ## Final dashboard code

-> You also need to install the [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) lovelace card via HACS to create this dashboard.
+> You also need to install the [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) lovelace custom element via HACS to create this dashboard.

 This is all the YAML code you need in your horizontal stack card.\
 It contains the layout and the four cards.